 In Coats v.
 Dish Network, 350 P.3d 849 (Colo.
 2015), the Colorado Supreme Court heard a case from an employee who was quadriplegic and needed medical marijuana to control leg spasms.
 The employee used marijuana with a valid prescription during non-working hours only, but was fired after testing positive for marijuana during a random drug test.
 The employee sued, arguing that under the state's "off-duty conduct" law, it was illegal for an employer to fire an employee for engaging in lawful activities outside of work.
 However, the Colorado Supreme Court ruled against him.
 The court held that, even though medical marijuana was legal under state law, it was still illegal under federal law and therefore not protected as a "lawful" activity.
 Courts in California, Oregon, and Washington have also ruled against employees in these situations.

-Several states—including Oregon, Washington, California, Nevada, Maine, Massachusetts, and Alaska—have passed laws legalizing marijuana for recreational use.
+As of November 2020, more than half the states—including Oregon, Washington, California, Nevada, Maine, Massachusetts, and Alaska—have passed laws legalizing or decriminalizing marijuana for recreational use.
 However, these laws generally do not protect employees from being fired due to their off-duty marijuana use.
 In fact, many of these laws expressly state that they do not affect an employer's right to continue to enforce zero tolerance workplace drug policies.
 (To learn more, see our chart on state laws on off-duty recreational marijuana use.)

 The rules above assume that the employee tested positive for marijuana on a legally administered drug test.
 If the drug test itself violated the law, the employee cannot be fired based on the results.
 While federal law does not place restrictions on drug testing, the laws of many states do.
 (Federal law does protect employees who take prescription drugs for a disability; for more information see Can I be fired if I test positive for a drug that was prescribed by my doctor?)